bluebird75/luaunit/doc/index.rst

 and the optional arguments::

     function testAddError()
-        assertErrorMsgContains('Can only add positive or null numbers, received 2 and -3', add, 2, -3)
+        luaunit.assertErrorMsgContains('Can only add positive or null numbers, received 2 and -3', add, 2, -3)
     end

 Now, suppose we also have the following function to test::